 Every four years, HHS updates its Strategic Plan, which describes its work to address complex, multifaceted, and evolving health and human services issues.
 An agency strategic plan is one of three main elements required by the Government Performance and Results Act (GPRA) of 1993 (P.L.
 103-62) and the GPRA Modernization Act of 2010 (P.L.
 111-352).
 An agency strategic plan defines its mission, goals, and the means by which it will measure its progress in addressing specific national problems over a four-year period.

-- Strategic Goal 3: Advance the Health, Safety, and Well-Being of the American People
+- Strategic Goal 3: Strengthen the Economic and Social Well-Being of Americans Across the Lifespan

 - Strategic Goal 4: Foster Sound, Sustained Advances in the Sciences

 - Strategic Goal 5: Promote Effective and Efficient Management and Stewardship